 What was it like competing at the World School Games in Brazil, where team England won silver?

-How does it feel winning medals for Team GB?
+How does it feel to win medals for Team GB?

 Competing and winning medals for Team GB is a very different experience from the Great Britain internationals that I do.
 As an aspiring Olympic gymnast, I had my first taste of the Olympic experience; the Athlete’s Village, the buses to and from the training hall, the many days of competing spread out over a week, the vast dining halls where all the athletes ate.
 Being in an environment with thousands of other athletes who are all focused and driven, who all have a goal in mind fuelled the fire in me.
 It made me realise that to be a successful sportsman was what I wanted to be.

 Has the training started for Tokyo 2020, and how many hours do you train each day?